inwardmovement/inwardmovement.github.io/content/about.md

 ---
 title: About
+layout: about
 ---

-My main centers of interest are:
+My centers of interest are:
 - strategy, ethics and organization
 - art and creation
 - mind training and critical thinking